There were 3.5 million visits to the UK by overseas visitors in August 2022, an increase from 3.4 million visits in July 2022.

 Seasonally and non-seasonally adjusted estimates of completed international visits to and from the UK.
 Based on International Passenger Survey data.

 The figures relate to the number of completed visits, not the number of visitors.
 Anyone entering or leaving more than once in the same period is counted on each visit.

-An overseas visitor is a person who, being permanently resident in a country outside the UK, visits the UK for a period of less than 12 months.
-UK citizens resident overseas for 12 months or more coming home on leave are included in this category.
+A person who, being permanently resident in a country outside the UK, visits the UK for a period of less than 12 months.
+UK citizens who are resident overseas for 12 months or more coming home on leave are included in this category.
 Visits abroad are visits for a period of less than 12 months by people permanently resident in the UK (who may be of foreign nationality).

 Visiting multiple countries